 Concrete starts to form and strengthen after the cement and other ingredients are mixed with the water.
 Curing leads to a floor whose strength is defined by adequate compressive strength, which is achieved with time, allowing for the chemical reaction called hydration to properly occur.
 Drying allows moisture vapors to migrate to the surface and evaporate from concrete.
 Having conditions, within the building, that are conducive for drying, helps to expedite the process.

-Definition: hydrostatic pressure is pressure exerted by fluid at rest.
+Definition: hydrostatic pressure is pressure exerted by fluids at rest.

 When concrete slabs are appropriately installed beneath the ground’s water level, pressure builds against the walls of the slab.
 That pressure, as with any pressure, can accumulate over time.
 In very rare cases, it is possible that hydrostatic pressure can actually pierce a concrete wall.
 The mind conjures spectacular imagery of a seemingly impenetrable concrete basement blowing out, leaving water-logged carnage in its wake.
 This happens, in its truest form, much less frequently than people use the term.